-Ticket machines are designed to provide rail passengers with the opportunity to make quick and easy ticket purchases at the train station as an alternative to using other means such as ticket offices.
-This is a popular method of buying tickets with around one third of passengers using a ticket machine to buy tickets.
+Ticket machines (TVMs) are designed to allow rail passengers to make quick and easy ticket purchases at the station, rather than using ticket offices.
+It’s a popular method, with around a third of passengers using a TVM to buy their tickets.

-We have published our findings on the ticket machines review.
+We have published our findings on this year's research.

 Code of practice on retail information